What these masterclasses are

 The flagship real-time engine.

-Unreal Engine is the OG foundation of Epic’s ecosystem — the real-time 3D engine powering Fortnite, major AAA games, virtual production, automotive visualisation, simulation, and next-generation digital experiences.
-In these sessions, Unreal provides the high-end toolkit for worldbuilding, lighting, animation, and cinematic storytelling, giving participants hands-on access to the same technology driving future workflows across creative and enterprise sectors.
+Unreal Engine is the foundation of Epic’s ecosystem — the real-time 3D engine powering Fortnite, major AAA games, virtual production, automotive visualisation, simulation, and next-generation digital experiences.
+In these sessions, Unreal provides a high-end toolkit for worldbuilding, lighting, animation, and cinematic storytelling, giving participants hands-on access to the same technology shaping future workflows across creative and enterprise sectors.

 Future-ready skills